federicotdn/gitignore-ospath/README.md

 The library should also work with other `.gitignore`-like formats, e.g. `.dockerignore`.
 The rules for parsing and filtering where taken from the [Git documentation pages](https://git-scm.com/docs/gitignore).
 Input paths must be `OsPath`.

-> [!WARNING]
-> This library is still at a very early development phase, so it may be missing some features.
-The API may also be changed significantly.

 ## Usage

 Given the following `.gitignore` file: